OAFE: your #1 source for toy reviews

 Once again reinforcing the idea that there's no such thing as a "normal" Marvel Universe scientist, Michael Morbius is actually a Nobel prize-winning biochemist.
 Holy crap!
 Not even Reed Richards has a Nobel Prize.
 It's not like he has a degree in homeopathic medicine or some other baloney: we're talking hardcore science, here.
 Biochem isn't the class the jocks sign up for in college when they're just looking to coast for a semester.

-Morbius was originally in Series 5 of the Spider-Man Classic line, blah!
-BLAH! but was re-released in the "villains-only" assortment that was exclusive to Target stores, so he was never very hard to find.
-The figure is 6¼" tall, though he doesn't really stand up straight - he's designed to be posed in a squat.
+Morbius was originally in Series 5 of the adjectiveless Spider-Man line, but was re-released in the "villains-only" assortment that was exclusive to Target stores, so he was never very hard to find.
+The figure is 6¼" tall, though only if he really stands up straight - he's designed to be posed in a squat.
 He's a little under-articulated; thanks to an action feature, he only moves at the ankles, knees, waist, wrists, elbows, biceps and shoulders.
 No neck.
 No thighs, either, but that was just the style at the time.
 Ditto for the lack of hand hinges, which weren't commonplace yet, even on hands as big as this.

 Morby's action feature may ruin his neck, but it does work nicely.
 The gimmick is that you press a button on his back and his jaw opens.
 His face is molded from soft rubber, and there's a mechanism that stretches the lower jaw down drastically.
 Unlike a lot of figures that have features like this, Morbius honestly looks good either compressed or stretched.
 Hopefully the rubber won't dry out and rot away.